arcusmaximus/SottrModTools/Documentation.md

   This is what keeps the masses from just flying away.
 * Collision: a simple, invisible shape (box, sphere, capsule...) which cloth masses are not allowed to enter.

-To get started, click File → Import → SOTTR Object as usual and check "Import cloth and collisions" in the file chooser before clicking Import.
-If the outfit has physics, you'll notice that in addition to the model and skeleton, you now have a bunch of wireframe meshes.
+If an imported outfit has physics, you'll notice that in addition to the model and skeleton, you now have a bunch of wireframe meshes.
 Each such mesh represents a cloth strip: the vertices are the masses, and the edges are the springs.

 The naming convention for each cloth strip is as follows:
 `<object name>_clothstrip_<skeleton ID>_<cloth definition ID>_<cloth component ID>_<cloth strip ID>`.
-The first three IDs correspond to .tr11dtp files (which you can view and edit with the binary templates).
+The first three IDs correspond to .trXdtp files (which you can view and edit with the binary templates).
 The last ID is an arbitrary number that identifies the cloth strip.

 If you want to add a new cloth strip, you can duplicate an existing one and change its name so that